 Opportunities for innovative companies

 Businesses and academia are also encouraged to use the city as a test arena for new ideas.
 One such project currently underway is HSB Living Lab where students and researchers live inside a dynamic building in order to test innovations and technical solutions intended for next-generation housing.
-Another example is the award-winning collaborative project ElectriCity, where quiet and emission free buses are being tested in the city’s public transport system and are presenting exciting opportunities for sustainable urban development.
+Another example is AstaZero, the world’s first full-scale independent test environment for future road safety.